apify/crawlee/README.md

             // Store the results to the default dataset. await Apify.pushData(data);

-            // Find the link to the next page using Puppeteer functions let nextHref;
+            // Find the link to the next page using Puppeteer functions. let nextHref;
             try {
                 nextHref = await page.$eval('.morelink', el => el.href);